MaxCunningham19/MaxCunningham19/README.md

 **`Engineer / Student / Builder`**

-I am a 4th Year Computer Scientist from TCD.
+I am a Masters of Computer Science from TCD with a bachelors in CS from TCD.
 I use this github repo to store any college/personal/interview prep projects so I can review them in the future and learn more about version control and CI/CD.

 ---